fanbu1995/fanbu1995.github.io/aboutme.md

 - Stochastic Modelling
 - Sports Data Analytics

+I have just finished a project on likelihood-based inference of epidemic processes on adaptive social networks, with [Allison Aiello](https://sph.unc.edu/adv_profile/allison-e-aiello-phd/), Alexander Volfovsky and [Jason Xu](https://jasonxu90.github.io/).
+We developed a continuous-time Markov process model and a Bayesian data augmentation inference framework to study the interplay between contagion spread and social network evolution.
+The model is applied to recent epidemiological data with time-resolved social contact observations ([Aiello et al](https://www.sciencedirect.com/science/article/pii/S1755436516000025)).

-I have just finished a project on the higher-order latent social network structure in basketball player passes, using high-resolution data collected by a renowned NCAA basketball program (appeared in the proceedings of [AiStats 2019](https://www.aistats.org/)).
-I am currently working on modeling stochastic epidemic processes on adaptive networks.
+My project before that was on the higher-order latent social network structure in basketball player passes, using high-resolution data collected by a renowned NCAA basketball program (in the proceedings of [AiStats 2019](https://www.aistats.org/)).

 Email me at ``fan.bu1@duke.edu``.

 ## Publications and Preprints

-* Likelihood-based Inference for Epidemics on Dynamic Networks.
+* Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks.
 Joint work with Alexander Volfovsky and Jason Xu.
-(Manuscript under preparation)
+(Manuscript under review)

 * SMOGS: Social Network Metrics of Game Success.
 Joint work with Sonia Xu, Katherine Heller, and Alexander Volfovsky. ([In the proceedings of AiStats 2019.](http://proceedings.mlr.press/v89/bu19a/bu19a.pdf))